 Rational Uber drivers, meanwhile, wont be able to help themselves from playing a game of Wait for the surge.
 Of course they will.
 Wouldnt you sit on the sidelines waiting for your pay to double or triple?
 Especially if you save money by not driving at the normal, depressed rates, which barely cover your gas.
 There are anecdotal reports of Uber drivers canceling rides when they realize surge pricing has just begun, so they can get the higher rate.
 Of course they are.

 Unreliability has other consequences, too.
 Sulmona once helped British Columbia design its anti-drunk driving program, and he approached it with a simple notion: Don’t expect people to make good choices at 1 a.m.
 The choice to drive drunk to stay safe is made back at 9 p.m., when the partier sets out for the evening.
 If transportation is reliable, people will make better choices.
 If folks go out and don’t know how they can get home or what it might cost…they are more likely to choose to drive.
+This could lead to severe repercussions such as them being pulled over or causing serious accidents, if that becomes the case, they may end up needing someone like this philadelphia criminal lawyer to help them with their case.

 Problem No. 4 Stranger pricing